 - Remaining challenges and obstacles: Despite significant progress, important barriers remain to be overcome to achieve a competitive and sustainable market.

-For detailed information on the results of this study, we invite you to consult the informational brochure here or access the full report on the official UNIDO and A2D Facility website here.
+For detailed information on the results of this study, we invite you to download the informational brochure here.

-Additionally, don’t miss the webinar “Accelerating Innovation in Clean Hydrogen – Market Assessment Launch“, where experts from Hinicio and UNIDO will share and discuss these key findings
+Additionally, don’t miss the webinar “Accelerating Innovation in Clean Hydrogen – Market Assessment Launch,” where experts from Hinicio and UNIDO will share and discuss these key findings.

-- When: Wednesday 27, October
+- When: Wednesday 27, November

 - Time: 2:00 – 3:00 p.m.
 CET